Pylons/pyramid/docs/api/request.rst

    .. attribute:: root

       The :term:`root` object will be available as the ``root`` attribute of the :term:`request` object.
-It will be the model object at which traversal started (the root).
+It will be the resource object at which traversal started (the root).
 See :ref:`traversal_chapter` for information about root objects.